shahtab123/Gemini-Spark/README.md

    6. Navigate to your project's `dist` folder and select it
    7. The extension should now appear in your toolbar

-5. **Load in Chrome (Version 122+)**:
-   - Open Chrome and navigate to `chrome://extensions/`
-   - Enable "Developer mode"
-   - Click "Load unpacked" and select the `dist` folder

-**Note**: For the best testing experience, we recommend using Chrome Canary as it provides the latest AI features and APIs.
+**Note**: For the best testing experience, using Chrome Canary is a must as it provides the latest AI features and APIs.

 ---